brianshih1/brianshih1.github.io/_posts/2023-03-16-data-tagging.md

 When developers build applications that deal with sensitive data, such as a user’s Social Security Number (SSN), they often need to abide by data regulations such as  [PII](https://www.comparitech.com/net-admin/what-is-pii-compliance/) or [PCI](https://www.nerdwallet.com/article/small-business/pci-compliance).
 These regulations have two main requirements:

 1. The ability to respond to data requests: The system needs to be able to respond to requests about what sensitive data the system holds at any moment.
-2. Compliance auditing: The system needs to have a detailed log about when/how the sensitive data is collected and when/where the sensitive data is transmitted to a third party system.
+2. Compliance auditing: The system needs to have a detailed log about when/how the sensitive data is collected and when/where the sensitive data is transmitted to a third-party system.

-Building an application that abides by these requirements require a lot of manual work and overhead.
-It’s also error prone to data leakages and missed audit events.
+Building an application that abides by these requirements requires a lot of manual work and overhead.
+It’s also error-prone to data leakages and missed audit events.
 At Airkit, we wanted to make it super easy for developers to build compliant applications that deal with sensitive data.
-To achieve that, we built our own application framework as well as our own programming language, Airscript, to build such applications.
+To achieve that, we built our own application framework as well as our own programming language, Airscript, to enable developers to build such applications.
 Let’s look at the language and runtime primitives we baked into Airscript.